omar0930/omar0930/README.md

-# 💫 About Me:
+# 💫 About Me

-I am a fresh AI graduate transitioning into full-stack web development.
-With a strong foundation in Python, JavaScript, PHP, and C++, I have experience in machine learning, robotics (Arduino), and database management (SQL & MySQL).
-Currently, I am mastering Laravel and soon exploring .NET and other backend , frontend frameworks.<br><br>Passionate about problem-solving and innovation, I have built projects ranging from AI-powered obstacle detection to a clinic management system with authentication and CRUD operations.
-I am committed to continuous learning and creating well-structured, visually appealing, and fully functional applications.
+I am a Computer Science and Artificial Intelligence graduate (Class of 2024) with a strong interest in **full‑stack web development**.
+My journey started with **AI and machine learning projects**, then shifted toward building modern web applications using **Angular, .NET, and SQL**.

+- 👨‍🏫 Worked as a programming instructor for kids at iSchool, which enhanced my communication and mentoring skills.
+- 💻 Built and deployed over **30+ projects** ranging from **AI models** (obstacle detection, ML tools) to **full web apps** (clinic management, game reviews, weather apps).
+- 🌱 Currently focusing on **Angular** for frontend and **.NET** for backend while maintaining a solid grasp of **databases and API development**.
+- 🚀 Passionate about problem‑solving, clean code, and creating functional, user‑friendly solutions.
+- 🤝 Open to **internships and junior roles** where I can grow and contribute to impactful projects.

 ## 🌐 Socials: